ECTS Iain T Boyle Award

 Submission Procedure

-Nominations for the 2023 Iain T Boyle Award are now open until 9 December 2022.
+Nominations for the 2023 Iain T Boyle Award are now closed.

 Nominees must be nominated and seconded by ECTS members and must be submitted via the online form.